|

 sometimes lethal, levels, as well as cause convulsions.

-What are the long-term
+What are the long-term effects of methamphetamine abuse?

 Long-term methamphetamine abuse